lakshmipriya-ragupathi/lakshmipriya-ragupathi/README.md

 ### Hi there 👋

+I am Lakshmipriya from IIITDM Kancheepuram.
+I'm a passionate machine learning enthusiast and student looking to collaborate on Kaggle competitions and seeking internships in the field of AI/ML.

 <!--
 **lakshmipriya-ragupathi/lakshmipriya-ragupathi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.